How To Find The Base Formula

 Example: Projectile Motion in Physics

 The motion of a projectile (like a thrown ball) is affected by many factors: launch angle, initial velocity, gravity, air resistance, wind speed, and even the rotation of the Earth.
-However, in many introductory physics problems, air resistance and wind speed are considered negligible to simplify the analysis.
+That said, in many introductory physics problems, air resistance and wind speed are considered negligible to simplify the analysis.
 This leaves us with a simplified base formula for the range of a projectile:

 Range (R) = (v^2 * sin(2θ)) / g